-Nicola Balestrini is a certified coach, trainer and speaker with the John Maxwell Team and obtained an Advanced Diploma of Ministry from Hillsong International Leadership College in Sydney, Australia.
-He is trained on Basic Human Factor with Swiss Aviation Training.
-Nicola spent 19 years in designing and delivering of team building in organisations.
+Nicola Balestrini is a certified coach, trainer and speaker with the John Maxwell Team.
+Additionally, he obtained an Advanced Diploma in Ministry from Hillsong International Leadership College in Sydney, Australia.
+He trained in Basic Human Factors with Swiss Aviation Training.
+Nicola spent 19 years designing and delivering team building in organisations.
 He speaks French, English and Italian.
-During 7 years he was Ramp Supervisor at Geneva Airport leading a team of 30 people taking important operational decisions and planning responsibility for 70 people.
-During 12 years he was involved with several NGOs, not only organising trips for the team, but also travelling himself 9 times for mission field in Kosovo, Albania, Cambodia, Argentina and Nicaragua.
-During 6 years he was promoter, booking agent and tour manager for various Swiss and international rock bands.
+For 7 years, he was Ramp Supervisor at Geneva Airport, leading a team of 30, taking important operational decisions and planning responsibility for 70 people.
+For 12 years, he worked for several NGOs, organising trips for the team and travelling himself 9 times for mission field in Kosovo, Albania, Cambodia, Argentina and Nicaragua.
+For 6 years, he was a promoter, booking agent and tour manager for various Swiss and international rock bands.

-Nicola describes his learning at the Hillsong College Australia as follows:
+Nicola describes his learning at Hillsong College Australia as follows:

-“I customised and delivered team building training for adults a class of 12 people, most of them being volunteers and coming from many countries.
-Being a student in this college gave me an incredible opportunity to be trained with the most effective technic when it comes to team building in a real context and experience the three necessary steps in this entire process:
+“I customised and delivered team-building training for adults, a class of 12 people, most of them volunteers and coming from many countries.
+Being a student in this college gave me an incredible opportunity to be trained with the most effective technic when it comes to team building in a real context and experiences the three necessary steps in this entire process:

 • 1st year how to become an excellent team member (you are part of a team)

-• 2nd year practical steps to become an effective leader (you lead a team in different settings, projects, conference, events etc)
+• 2nd-year practical steps to become an effective leader (you lead a team in different settings, projects, conferences, events etc.)

-• 3rd year practical steps to overseas leaders (you overseas leaders to make sure they reach their goals as well as helping them in their personal growth)
+• 3rd-year practical steps to overseas leaders (you overseas leaders to make sure they reach their goals as well as help them in their personal growth)

-I also participated 2 semesters to an incredible class in public speaking and platform ministry where I could practice and improved my own personal skills.
+I also participated 2 semesters in an incredible public speaking and platform ministry class where I could practice and improve my skills.

-During my third year, I had the opportunity to build a brand new project targeting parents.
-I had to build a team of 15 people, train 3 leaders, overseas the project while reporting to the Campus leader.
-As a leader of change, I discovered that I was able to apply constant and consistent pressure until the tipping point was reached and inertia became action.
-The part I really enjoyed was that I could give the team and the leaders a passionate sense of purpose, a compelling vision of the future, and constant reinforcement that the effort will be worthwhile.”
+During my third year, I had the opportunity to build a brand-new project targeting parents.
+I had to build a team of 15 people, train 3 leaders, and oversee the project while reporting to the Campus leader.
+As a leader of change, I discovered that I could apply constant and consistent pressure until the tipping point was reached and inertia became action.
+The part I enjoyed was that I could give the team and the leaders a passionate sense of purpose, a compelling vision of the future, and constant reinforcement that the effort will be worthwhile.”